 The various uses, such as residential, commercial, restaurant, entertainment and hotel, will be required to meet the parking standards specified in Section 6.0 of this Specific Plan.
-The number of parking spaces will vary depending on the number of units proposed and square footage of the particular non-residential use, and will be calculated using the parking ratios shown in Table 6.2-1.
+The number of parking spaces will vary depending on the number of units proposed and square footage of the particular non-residential use, and will be calculated using the parking ratios shown in Table 6.2--1.
 The parking will be provided through a combination of open surface parking and parking structures, with the structures having a maximum height limit of 50 feet, and parking under elevated podium (which shall not be subject to the 50-foot height limitation).
-Minimum width for internal drive aisles (non-fire lane) may be 24 feet.
 A minimum width of 24 feet may be provided for circulation aisles in all parking areas, unless larger aisles are required by the Fire Department.
 A minimum width of 28 feet shall be provided for main entry aisles from the street(s) to satisfy Fire Department access requirements to designated fire lanes, which shall also have a minimum width of 28 feet.

 As described in Table 6.2-1, shared parking is permitted to help maximize the efficiency of parking lots.
-Shared parking is permitted subject to the completion of a parking study and approval by the Planning Manager Community Development Director.
+Shared parking is permitted subject to the completion of a parking study and approval by the Community Development Director.
 For instance, shared parking would be ideal in a situation with offices adjacent to restaurants, since parking could be used by the offices during the day and by restaurants during the evening.